Laravel API authentication using passport

 }

-9. Finally, in your application's config/auth.php configuration file, you should set the driver option of the API authentication guard to passport.
+9. Finally, in your application's config/auth.php configuration file, you should API authentication guard and set the driver option to passport.
 This will instruct your application to use Passport's TokenGuard when authenticating incoming API requests:

 10. 'guards' => [